Kir-Antipov/smart-recipes/README.md

 ### `is_creative`

-Doesn't require arguments, returns true if the default gamemode is creative.
+Doesn't require arguments, returns `true` if the default gamemode is Creative.

 ```jsonc
 "smart_recipes:conditions": ["is_creative"]